-Kindness means different things to different people and it can expressed in many varying ways.
+Kindness means different things to different people, and it can be expressed in many varying ways.
 Kindness is an intentional action and often causes a positive chain reaction.
 At its basic level, it is being friendly, considerate and generous.
 You can see it in action when someone is gentle, warm, affectionate, empathetic or concerned about someone else.
 To be kind isn’t a weakness.
 Often it takes courage and strength to be kind.
 Especially when doing so continuously is difficult, unappreciated or unreciprocated.

-Why be Kind?
+Why be kind?

 If it’s not always easy to be kind, then why be kind?
 Is there any real value of teaching kids how to be kind and exercising it when we can?
 Surprisingly, aside from the positive ripple effect kindness can have around us, there are a number of more non-altruistic reasons to practice it.